 Homemade chicken stock is super easy to make and totally delicious.
 The best part is that you can control the ingredients so you can make it organic or natural and you can control the salt.
-I love to make my own chicken stock to use in homemade soup, to cook with in several of my dishes, and to saute vegetables, just to name a few.
-If you use antibiotic free, vegetarian fed, humanely raised chicken you’ll have clean, real food chicken broth which is the building blocks of so many things!
-Plus, it is made from parts you throw away!
-So, it is a frugal freebie!
-STOP PAYING FOR CHICKEN STOCK IN A BOX!!
+I love to make my own chicken stock to use in homemade soup, to cook within several of my dishes, and to saute vegetables, just to name a few.

 There are so many ways you can go about making chicken stock, here are just a few.
 The first way is the easiest.
 I use all of these methods and variations depending on what type of chicken I have.